sensel/morph-docs/docs/morph.md

 In the resulting *Edit Device* panel, you can add "Sensel" to the Manufacturer field and "Morph" to "Device Name" field.
 Press the _All_ button to receive MIDI on all channels.
 Select the Morph in the "Receive From" menu (there is no need to select the Morph in the Send To menu, since there is currently no MIDI control of the Morph).

 Engage "Split Channels" if you would like to create a separate Instrument Track input for each MIDI channel from the Keyboard.
-You will probably want to enable Split Channels as pictured, since each overlay sends on a different MIDI channel.
+You will probably want to enable Split Channels as pictured, since each Overlay sends on a different MIDI channel.

 You can choose to use this Keyboard as your "Default Instrument Input" by checking the appropriate box.
 If you are using only one Keyboard with Studio One, you should check this box.